|

 "It is more than that, I think," said Thranduil.
 "You

-also admire herfor her strength and her quickness.
-And she
+admire herfor her strength and for her quickness,

 Legolas pulled Eowyn down from the wooden seat and laid her on